 Azure virtual machines (VMs) can be created through the Azure portal.
 The Azure portal is a browser-based user interface to create VMs and their associated resources.
 In this quickstart you'll use the Azure portal to deploy a Windows virtual machine, create a key vault for the storage of encryption keys, and encrypt the VM.

 If you don't have an Azure subscription, create a free account before you begin.

 Choose Create a resource in the upper left corner of the Azure portal.

-In the New page, under Popular, select Ubuntu Server 18.04 LTS.
+In the New page, under Popular, select Windows Server 2016 Datacenter.

-In the Basics tab, under Project details, verify sure the correct subscription is selected.
+In the Basics tab, under Project details, make sure the correct subscription is selected.

 For "Resource Group", select Create new.
 Enter myResourceGroup as the name and select Ok.

 For Virtual machine name, enter MyVM.

 Verify that the Size is Standard D2s v3.